awakzdev/kubernetes-docs/README.md

 For more information about configuring and using the ExternalDNS chart, please refer to the [ExternalDNS documentation](https://github.com/kubernetes-sigs/external-dns/tree/master/charts/external-dns).

 ## Certificate manager
-### Overview
+### 📜 Overview
-Certificate manager simplifies the process of obtaining, renewing and using certificates.
+**Certificate Manager** simplifies the process of obtaining, renewing and using certificates.

-It supports issuing certificates from a variety of sources, including Let's Encrypt (ACME), HashiCorp Vault, and Venafi TPP / TLS Protect Cloud, as well as local in-cluster issuance.
+It supports issuing certificates from a variety of sources:
+- 🟢 Let's Encrypt (ACME)
+- 🔑 HashiCorp Vault
+- ☁️ Venafi TPP / TLS Protect Cloud
+- 🌐 Local in-cluster issuance

-Cert-manager also ensures certificates remain valid and up to date, attempting to renew certificates at an appropriate time before expiry to reduce the risk of outages and remove toil.
+Certmanager also ensures certificates remain valid and up to date, attempting to renew certificates at an appropriate time before expiry to reduce the risk of outages and remove toil.

 ![cert-manager](https://user-images.githubusercontent.com/96201125/218077336-ca9ad9c3-c1cf-422a-a65b-f3d342127f63.svg)